 When you raise your arms, does it result in an embarrassing moment as your “wings” (loose flesh and fat deposits) drop-down and wiggle around for a while?
 Have you trained yourself not to gesture emphatically, just to avoid this kind of embarrassment?
 Have you stopped wearing tanks tops, camisoles, and even short-sleeved blouses?

-If so, you may a candidate for brachioplasty, or arm lift.
+If so, you may be a perfect candidate for brachioplasty.

 When Working Out Doesn’t Help

-How does Arm Lift Brachioplasty work?
-Crescent or “smile”-shaped segments of skin and fat underneath the skin are removed from the upper arm, and the remaining skin and tissue are lifted to achieve a tighter and smoother effect.
-Sometimes liposuction alone is all that is needed to solve the problem (we can determine this at your consultation).
+Crescent or “smile”-shaped segments of skin and fat underneath the skin are removed from the upper arm, and the remaining skin and tissue are lifted to achieve a tighter, smoother effect.
+Sometimes liposuction alone is all that is needed to solve the problem (we will determine this at your consultation).
 In that case, only small inconspicuous incisions are made.
-Otherwise, the incision may be concealed within the armpit or down the inside of the arm in an inconspicuous location.
+Otherwise, the incision may be concealed within the armpit or down the inside of the arm inconspicuously.

 How to prepare for surgery: